ramanaditya/ramanaditya.github.io/_posts/2019-07-22-Multiple-GitHub-Account.md

 excerpt: "Using Multiple GitHub Account on the same system to push and pull"
 ---

+Many a times you need to work with two different Github Accounts.
+If you are using macOs or windows, they save your account information and don't give permissions to operate other accounts.

+In order to run git commands for two different github accounts you need to follow the following step by step procedure.

 ### Generating SSH Key for the account

 {% highlight bash %}